hasherezade/pe_utils/README.md

 # PE utils
 [![Build status](https://ci.appveyor.com/api/projects/status/0o7akheju8te49d6?svg=true)](https://ci.appveyor.com/project/hasherezade/pe-utils)

-Set of small utilities, helpers for PIN Tools
+Set of small, self-contained utilities to be used in other toolkits, i.e. as helpers for PIN Tools ([example](https://github.com/hasherezade/tiny_tracer/tree/master/install32_64)).

 + **dll_load** - Loads a given DLL.
 Calls exported functions if supplied.
 + **pe_check** - Checks the bitness of the PE and outputs it as a return value.